mirzask/cardi/content/Nuclear/Myocardial Blood Flow (MBF).md

 > The two main determinants of myocardial work are **heart rate** and **systolic blood pressure**.

-- In the absence of obstructive stenosis of the epicardial arteries, reduced CFR is a marker of [[Microvascular Dysfunction|Coronary Microvascular Dysfunction]], but because obstructive disease of the epicardial arteries and [[Microvascular Dysfunction|CMD]] often coexist, discrimination between the effects of these two conditions on myocardial perfusion is challenging. [^cmd-natrev]
+- In the absence of obstructive stenosis of the epicardial arteries, reduced MBFR is a marker of [[Microvascular Dysfunction|Coronary Microvascular Dysfunction]], but because obstructive disease of the epicardial arteries and [[Microvascular Dysfunction|CMD]] often coexist, discrimination between the effects of these two conditions on myocardial perfusion is challenging. [^cmd-natrev]

 # Quality Control of Myocardial Blood Flow

+- Limitations
+	- Poor curves
+	- ↑ BP, HR
+	- Non-response (check out that SSO!)
 - ⚠️ Interpreting physicians should never accept a MBF value without review of simple quality control metrics.
 The quality control evaluation is an essential first step in the decision whether to report the MBF measurement.[^bateman]
 - Quality Control [^bateman]
 	- review the co-registration of emission and transmission scans,